Some of our best stories come from our listeners. That's why we want to hear from you.

 Protonmail is an end-to-end encrypted email service, which you can read about here.
 Like Signal, it has a self-deleting option.

-Once you've set up an account, you can email us at KPCC-iTeam@protonmail.com
+Once you've set up a protonmail account, you can email us at KPCC-iTeam@protonmail.com

 If you want to be extra cautious, you can download and use the Tor browser, which hides your IP address.